luisbt07/messager-django/README.md

  - Adding more metadata per recipient-message(e.g., timestamps, flags).
  - Facilitating more advanced querying or filtering based on recipients This design pattern gives us more flexibility to manage messages and recipients separately, providing clearer and more maintainable code as the application evolves.
+### Testing Suggest
+Happy path
+1. Run the application with the docker commands | open in different terminals the Monitoring containers
+2. Open the application in three different browsers Chrome, Chrome(private mode ctrl + shift + n), Firefox
+3. Register different users and login with them
+4.